 Wins Above Replacement (WAR) baseball statistic explained

-Wins Above Replacement is hailed by its evangelists as the new gold standard for baseball statistics.
-We break down the good, bad, and ugly of WAR.
+Wins Above Replacement is considered the new gold standard for baseball stats.
+We’ll break down the good, bad, and ugly of the hailed WAR.

 There has long been an idea in theoretical physics of a single “theory of everything”, a single formula that contains the ultimate answer to the universe, describing all phenomena that has ever been or that ever will be.

 Like an ephemeral alchemy, this formula has been sought fruitlessly for over a century and there are two trains of thought.
 The first says that it is out there and we simply haven’t found it yet.
 And the other says that it is a chimera, non-existent, and he who searches for it runs a fool’s errand.

 In the world of baseball, statisticians are on a similarly quixotic quest, and while it is acknowledged to be lacking perfection, the current doyen around MLB circles is WAR.

 WAR stands for “wins above replacement” and it attempts to measure a player’s overall value to a team by positing how many wins he is worth when compared to a replacement-level player.

 It is a complex system which is calculated differently for each defensive position.
 For example, for a shortstop and a first baseman with the same offensive numbers, the WAR would be higher for the shortstop because a replacement-level shortstop would have a lower level of production than his compatriot at first.

 (batting, base running and fielding + adjustment for position + adjustment for league + the number of runs provided by a replacement-level player) / runs per win